IG Design Group (LON:IGR) Stock Price Down 58.2% – Should You Sell?

 Wall Street Analysts Forecast Growth

-Separately, Canaccord Genuity Group cut their price target on IG Design Group from GBX 325 ($3.95) to GBX 270 ($3.29) and set a “buy” rating for the company in a research note on Thursday, September 26th.
+Separately, Canaccord Genuity Group lowered their price target on IG Design Group from GBX 325 ($3.95) to GBX 270 ($3.29) and set a “buy” rating for the company in a research report on Thursday, September 26th.

 About IG Design Group